 How Does it Work?

 Because Xenical is no longer the only manufacturer of Orlistat, this has helped lower the price of the generic form of the drug.
-Orlistat works by decreasing the amount of fat the body absorbs.
-Combined with some good diet and exercise, this can help you achieve significant weight loss.
+By decreasing the amount of fat the body absorbs and improving your diet and exercise routine, it is possible to achieve significant weight loss.

 Before using Orlistat or Xenical, you should read the patient information leaflet.